Azure/AROPBMMPubSec/Docs/README.md

 * OpenShift Log Forwarding: This also uses the fully supported *OpenShift Cluster Logging* stack, but instead of deploying Elasticsearch, the logging stack is configured to forward logs to an external log aggregation sync, such as Elasticsearch, Azure Log Analytics, Splunk, etc...

 * Azure Arc can be used to collect logs and capture them in the central Log Analytics workspace.
+Arc is an Azure service that will incur additional charges based on cluster size.

 ### OpenShift Cluster Logging - Full EFK Stack

 OpenShift Cluster Logging is installed as a "Day 2" task using the [OpenShift Logging Operator](https://docs.openshift.com/container-platform/4.9/logging/cluster-logging-deploying.html).
 For high availability logging, this will deploy Elasticsearch across three nodes, as well as FluentD collectors on each node, and Kibana (fully integrated with OpenShift OAuth) for log search.

-Ensure you have capacity to deploy OpenShift Logging in your cluster, as Elasticsearch requires 16GB memory instance minimum.
+Ensure you have capacity to deploy OpenShift Logging in your cluster, as Elasticsearch requires a minimum of 16GB memory per instance.

 ### OpenShift Cluster Logging - Log Forwarding